jevan-smith/Course-Scheduler/README.md

 Everything is provided simply open "index.html" and everything should work properly.

-It's Recommended you Disable your cache inside Network settings when developing the app using google chrome.
+It's Recommended you Disable your cache inside Network settings when developing using google chrome.
 The application was developed in the chrome browser and untested in other browsers.

 Requires the following packages: (included)